ForumMagnum/ForumMagnum/packages/lesswrong/server/search/elastic/README.md

 mappings accordingly and reindex the existing data.

 When a new instance is created it will have an empty list of synonyms.
 These can be edited at the `/admin/synonyms` page.
+Note that synonyms are not duplicated anywhere else, so deleting and rebuilding indexes will not preserve the synonym list. `elasticConfigureIndexes` _does_ preserve synonyms.